m-j-andr/PIC-1-Demo/docs/2-Desmos/2-3b-orbit.md

 the radius of Saturn's orbit to the radius of Earth's orbit.
 The real orbits are elliptical, but you can assume they are circular
-(like the pizzas in [example 2](2-2.md)).
+(like the pizzas in [example 2](2-2.md){:target="_blank"}).

 ## Task 2 - The Centers of the Orbits

- - In the cartoon, is the Sun at the center of Earth's orbit?
+ - Based on the values you calculated in task 1, determine whether the center point of Earth's orbit lies within the Sun?

- - In the cartoon, is the Sun at the center of Saturn's orbit?
+ - Based on the values you calculated in task 1, determine whether the center point of Saturn's orbit lies within the Sun?

  - Calculate another interesting ratio...
-   - Start with the $y$-coordinate Desmos learned for the center of Saturn's orbit.
+   - Start with the $y$-coordinate Desmos learned for the center point of Saturn's orbit.
-   - Subtract the $y$-coordinate Desmos learned for the center of Earth's orbit.
+   - Subtract the $y$-coordinate Desmos learned for the center point of Earth's orbit.
    - Divide the difference by the value Desmos learned for the radius of Earth's orbit.

-## Task 3 - Compare with
+## Task 3 - Compare with Data from the Internet

- - Look up "the radius of the orbit of saturn in astronomical units, perihelion, aphelion".
+ - Look up "the radius of the orbit of Saturn in astronomical units, perihelion, aphelion".
+ - If your search result rasies any new questions, look up answers to these questions too!
- - In what ways is the cartoon depiction close-to-accurate with regards to the orbits of Saturn and Earth?
+ - Based on the values you calculated in task 1 and task 2, in what ways is the cartoon depiction close-to-accurate with regards to the orbits of Saturn and Earth?
- - In what ways is it inaccurate?
+ - In what ways is the cartoon depiction inaccurate?